peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

         PeterO.Numbers.EInteger a,
         PeterO.Numbers.EInteger b);

  Finds the exclusive "or" of two arbitrary-precision integer objects.
 For each bit of the result, that bit is 1 if either of the corresponding bits of the two operands, but not both, is 1, or is 0 otherwise.
-Each arbitrary-precision integer is treated as a two's-complement form (see [
+Each arbitrary-precision integer is treated as a two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ) for the purposes of this operator.
-           &#x22;Forms of numbers&#x22;
-        ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ) for the purposes of this operator.

       <b>Parameters:</b>

  * <i>a</i>: The first arbitrary-precision integer.